Quality description: Preliminary statistics on international trade in goods as of 2022

 1.1 Content and use of statistics

-Preliminary statistics on international trade in goods convey the first monthly data on the international trade of Finland.
+Preliminary statistics on international trade in goods conveys the first monthly data on the international trade of Finland.
 The preliminary statistics present the development of Finland's export, import, and balance of trade both in the aggregate and by the other EU Member States, Euro territory, and countries not in the EU.
+Total values of exports and imports of goods are published in preliminary statistics as well as percentage change in trade by country with the largest trade partners.

-For the purposes of an economic analysis, the preliminary statistics give a reliable picture of the newest development of the international trade.
-They constitute an important instrument for the decision makers as well as planners and researchers in the public and private sectors, both at the national level and within the operations of the EU and several international organizations.
+For the purpose of economic analysis, the preliminary statistics give a reliable picture of the newest development of the international trade in goods.
+They constitute an important instrument for the decision makers and researchers in the public and private sectors, both at the national level and within the EU and several other international organisations.

 1.2 Central concepts and classifications

-The compilation of statistics on commodities is based on the Combined Nomenclature CN of the EU.
+The classification of commodities in international trade in goods statistics is based on the Combined Nomenclature CN of the EU.
 The export statistics are gathered as per the countries of destination according to the FOB ("free on board") value, and the import statistics as per the countries of origin according to the CIF ("cost, insurance, and freight") value.
 The country of origin is the country in which the goods were produced or in which the latest economically important production stage took place.
 The packaging of the commodities is not regarded as production.
 As for export, the country of destination is the last country known at the time of the export of the commodities from Finland, either direct or via another country.

 1.3 Acts and Decrees

 International trade statistics are based on the legislation of the European Community as well as the national Statistics Act (280/04) and Customs Act (304/2016).
-Within the EU legislation, the compilation of statistics is steered by the Basic Regulation on internal trade statistics (EC, 638/2004), Basic Regulation on external trade statistics (EC, 1172/95), and the respective implementation provisions.
+Within the EU legislation, the compilation of statistics is steered by:

-The country classification is based on the Commission Regulation (EC, 1106/2012) on the country classification of the statistics on the Community external trade and the trade between the Member States.
-The country codes comply with those of the ISO/DIS 3166 standard of the International Organization for Standardization.
+The country classification is based on the Commission Implementing Regulation (EU) 2020/1470 on the nomenclature of countries and territories for the European statistics on international trade in goods and on the geographical breakdown for other business statistics.
+The country codes comply with those of the ISO 3166 standard of the International Organization for Standardization.

 2. Method description

-The information on the trade carried on by Finland with the other EU Member States is collected from the compulsory statistical declarations provided monthly by importers and exporters through the Intrastat system of internal trade.
-The information on the trade between Finland and Third Countries is obtained from customs declarations, which have to be submitted on every import and export consignment.
+The information on the trade in goods carried on by Finland with the other EU Member States is collected from the compulsory statistical declarations provided monthly by importers and exporters through the Intrastat system of internal trade.
+The information on the trade between Finland and countries outside EU is obtained from customs declarations, which have to be submitted on every import and export consignment.
 The data on both internal and external trade are put together to form the statistics on the international trade of Finland.

 International trade series are adjusted seasonally through the model-based TRAMO/SEATS method recommended by Eurostat.
-Information on international trade is used since early 1999 as the material of seasonal adjustment.
+Information on international trade is used since 2010 as the data of seasonal adjustment.

 For the purposes of seasonal adjustment, the Finnish Customs applies a so-called indirect procedure.
 This method is used for lower-level series only, and higher-level seasonally adjusted information is derived by aggregating the required lower-level series.
 As regards the figures of the Finnish Customs, this means that the series relating to EURO, OTHEREU, and EXTERNAL trade are submitted to direct seasonal adjustment.
 The seasonally adjusted EU and TOTAL trade series result from the aggregations of the aforementioned series.